 Well, I've found it's a little tricker than you'd expect.

 Melting snow takes a great deal of energy—ie, fuel.
-Efficiency is therefore going to be one of your primary goals.
+Efficiency is therefore going to be a priority.
 If your melting methods are poor, your water yield per can of fuel will plummet.
 Here are a few tips that should make a big difference:

 Ah, beware the wind.
 Any wind—and especially a gale—will greatly increase the amount of fuel that it takes to burn a liter of water.
 You can try cooking in your tent, but the associated hazards are considerable—and potentially even fatal.
 The safer solution is to find other ways to shelter your stove.

 Presumably if it's winter, you're going to have a lot of snow to work with.
-Dig out a kitchen area, cut snow blocks to make a wind break, and in the most wind-protected end, dig out a little alcove (ie, a cave - see photo 1) in which to put your stove.
+Dig out a kitchen area, cut snow blocks to make a wind break, and in the most wind-protected end, dig out a little alcove in which to put your stove.
 This won't be perfect, but if you align your kitchen so that the open end faces downwind, it will provide considerably more protection than nothing.